 You are here

-A study conducted by Bentley's Center for Women and Business shows that millennial men and women are seeking a workplace which accommodates their personal values.
+A study conducted by Bentley's Center for Women and Business found millennials place a high importance on work-life balance in their jobs.

 Each generation finds its own path to civic engagement